lmatteis/hckr.it/README.md

 ## Dealing with spammers

-The issue with these systems where there's voting involved, spammers are always an issue.
+With these type of systems where there's voting involved, spammers are always an issue.
 This Couchapp enforces very stringent rules and allows users to only upvote once.
 However, someone could take the time and create new accounts and use these new accounts to upvote several items, therefore resulting in multiple votes coming from a single person.
 This should be avoided, since voting is at the heart of this application.

 There might be several ways of solving this issue: